carthage-software/cel-php/README.md

 }
 ```

-## TODO
+## Specification Compliance

-As mentioned earlier, this project is still under heavy development.
-Below is a non-exhaustive list of features and improvements that are planned:
+This project is still under heavy development.
+Below is a non-exhaustive list of features and their implementation status according to the CEL specification.

 - Language Features
-  - [x] Implement Macros
+  - [x] Macros
     - [x] `has(e.f)`
     - [x] `e.all(x, p)`
     - [x] `e.exists(x, p)`